 The Senate: A number of Senate Democrats running in top battleground races have endorsed Harris.

 Chief among them are Sens.
-Bob Casey (Pa.), Tammy Baldwin (Wis.), Jacky Rosen (Nev.), Martin Heinrich (N.M.) and Sherrod Brown (Ohio), along with Rep. Elissa Slotkin (D-Mich.).
+Bob Casey (Pa.), Tammy Baldwin (Wis.), Jacky Rosen (Nev.), Martin Heinrich (N.M.) and Sherrod Brown (Ohio), along with Reps.
+Elissa Slotkin (D-Mich.) and Ruben Gallego (D-Ariz.).
 Brown is notable here because he represents ruby red Ohio.

-Keeping their powder dry for the moment: Rep. Ruben Gallego (D-Ariz.) and Jon Tester (D-Mont.).
+Keeping his powder dry for the moment: Sen. Jon Tester (D-Mont.).

 The House: Here are the Frontliners who’ve backed Harris so far: Reps.
 Susie Lee (D-Nev.), Gabe Vasquez (D-N.M.), Hillary Scholten (D-Mich.), Dina Titus (D-Nev.), Steven Horsford (D-Nev.), Jahana Hayes (D-Conn.), Mike Levin (D-Calif.), Andrea Salinas (D-Ore.), Val Hoyle (D-Ore.) and Susan Wild (D-Pa.).